Key Takeaways

 5. What tools help improve call center cybersecurity?

-Look for security software with real-time monitoring, call recording protection, access logging, fraud detection, and integrations with your CRM and cloud systems.
+Look for security software with real-time monitoring, access logs, call encryption and CRM integrations.